ogrieb/ogrieb.github.io/_posts/2016-12-25-site-launch-learning-curve.md

 ---
 layout: default
 title: "Site Launch, Learning Curve"
+excerpt: "Welcome, this is what I had to learn to launch this site."
+published: true
 ---

 Welcome to my very first post on my freshly launched blog.
 Yay!